Bernard199/Bernard199/README.md

-### Hi, My name is Bernard.
+### Hi, I'm Bernard 👋

-- I am an aspiring software developer.
+- I am an aspiring software developer
-- I currently work as an I.T technician.
+- I currently work as an I.T technician

 <!---
 Bernard199/Bernard199 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.